Edmund1911/Cloth-Cache-Range-Manager/README.md

 ## Credits

-Developed with assistance from ChatGPT .
+Developed with assistance from ChatGPT (OpenAI).